ThomasJayWilliams/SqlUpdateManager/docs/DOCUMENTATION.md

 sum config --server connectionType WindowsAuthentification sum config --database --list
 ```
-## sum location
+## sum register
-Allows managing database procedures location.
-Has predefined arguments - add, remove, show.
+Allows to register database procedures to track.
+Registered procedure will be tracked.
 It can be run if using the database.
 ```
-sum location [params] [add][remove][show] [physical path]
+sum register [params] [physical path]
 ```
 ### Arguments
 Command accepts a physical path to procedures directory.